Silver Linings Playbook: Plot

-After eight months' treatment in a mental health facility for bipolar disorder, Patrizio "Pat" Solitano Jr. is released into the care of his parents, Patrizio Sr. and Dolores, at his childhood home in Upper Darby Township, Pennsylvania.
+After 8 months' treatment in a psychiatric hospital in Baltimore for bipolar disorder, Patrizio "Pat" Solitano Jr. is released into the care of his parents, Patrizio Sr. and Dolores, at his childhood home in Upper Darby Township, Pennsylvania.
 His primary focus is to reconcile with his ex-wife, Nikki.
 She has moved away and obtained a restraining order against him after he found her in the shower with another man and badly beat him.

-Pat's therapist, Cliff Patel, tries to convince him to keep taking his medication because a repeat of his violent outbursts might send him back to the clinic.
-Pat tells him that he has a new outlook on life: He attempts to see the good, or silver linings, in all that he experiences.
-Meanwhile, Pat experiences a series of anxiety attacks.
+Pat's therapist, Cliff Patel, tries to convince him to keep taking his medication because a repeat of his violent outbursts might send him back to the hospital in Baltimore.
+Pat tells him that he has a new outlook on life: He attempts to see the good, or silver lining, in all that he experiences.
+Meanwhile, Pat experiences a series of anxiety attacks, sometimes triggered by hearing "My Cherie Amour" by Stevie Wonder, other times he imagines hearing the song during an anxiety attack.

 Pat attends dinner at his best friend Ronnie's house, where Ronnie's sister-in-law, Tiffany Maxwell, a widow with an unnamed disorder, is also a guest.
 They connect, talking about different psychiatric medications they have taken to manage their mental illnesses.
 She tries to offer him casual sex, but Pat is focused on getting Nikki back.
 Trying to get closer to him, Tiffany offers to deliver a letter to Nikki if, in return, he partners with her in an upcoming dance competition.
 Convinced that helping Tiffany will show Nikki he has changed and has developed sensitivity to others, Pat agrees.
 Pat and Tiffany start practicing over the following weeks.

 Hoping to open a restaurant, Patrizio Sr. has resorted to illegal bookmaking.
 Having bet most of his money on a Philadelphia Eagles game, Patrizio asks Pat to attend for good luck, irrationally believing Pat's attention to the game affects its outcome.
 Pat points out this is OCD ideation but appeases his father.
 Pat asks Tiffany for time off from practice to attend the game.
 She gives him a typed reply from Nikki, which cautiously hints they may be able to reconcile.
 Before entering the stadium, Pat and his brother Jake get into a fight with racist fans and are arrested.
-The Eagles lose the game, and Patrizio is furious.
+The Eagles lose the game, and Patrizio Sr. is furious.